drewhsu86/star-wars-rng-story/README.md

-# Project: Star Wars Story Quiz
+# Project: Star Wars RNG Story

 ### App Title:
-Star Wars - Story Quiz!
+Star Wars - RNG Story!

 ### App Description:
 Tired of latest Star Wars canon?
 We've got the app for you!

-Just answer some easy multiple choice questions and our custom AI will write a pertinent and heartfelt story based on your choices!
+Just answer some easy multiple choice questions and our custom AI will write a thrilling and heartfelt story based on your choices!

 After your choices are entered, just hit finish and voila!
 Your new Star Wars story is ready to be viewed on your browser or mobile device.